tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 ## Paradoxes of consciousness

 As humans, we usually celebrate our rational faculties.
 I love to trace and explore ideas in my head.
-In *Nichomachean Ethics*, Aristotle says the contemplative life leads to the most pleasure: "For contemplation is at once the highest form of activity, since the intellect is the highest thing in us ...."
+In *Nicomachean Ethics*, Aristotle says the contemplative life leads to the most pleasure: "For contemplation is at once the highest form of activity, since the intellect is the highest thing in us ...."
 Our conscious intelligence is the highest form of human nature, so maximizing our highest nature leads to the highest form of living.

 In fact, Csikszentmihalyi even says philosophy can lead to a form of flow: